alanbaltabai/responsive-restful-todolist/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project (after downloading and installing packages):
 ```
-$ npm install
 $ node app
 ```